 The 42 Ha land plot located in Kiev Oblast is destined to be developed as a residential complex.
 Following a protracted legal battle, it has been registered under the Company pursuant to a legal decision in July 2015.

-The asset is part of Stage 2 of the Arcona transaction and relevant SPA for its disposal has already been signed in June 2021 while closing has been postponed due to the invasion of Ukraine by Russia.
+The asset is part of Stage 2 of the Arcona transaction and relevant SPA for it's disposal has already been signed in June 2021 while closing has been postponed due to the invasion of Russia in Ukraine.